 Need a dinner idea that’s quicker than calling for takeout?
-This super simply cherry tomato pasta is it.
+This super simply cherry tomato pasta, or pasta sciue sciue, is it.
 Made with the simplest of store cupboard ingredients, you can have this meal on the table in just 12 minutes!

 I’ll let you into a secret.
 I almost didn’t post this ridiculously simple cherry tomato pasta recipe because Mr. Scrummy declared it boring.